Former Boeing test pilot found not guilty of deceiving FAA

-Prosecutors accused Forkner of misleading Federal Aviation Administration regulators about the amount of training pilots would need to fly the Max.
+Prosecutors accused Forkner of misleading FAA regulators about the amount of training pilots would need to fly the Max.
 The FAA required only brief computer-based training for pilots instead of more extensive practice in simulators that could have cost Boeing up to $1 million per plane.

-Defense lawyers said Boeing engineers did not tell Forkner about changes to the flight software, known by its acronym, MCAS.
-The lawyers said Forkner was a scapegoat for Boeing and FAA officials who sought to avoid blame after the Max crashes, which killed 346 people.
+Defense lawyers said Boeing engineers did not tell Forkner about changes to the flight software, called the Maneuvering Characteristics Augmentation System (MCAS).
+The lawyers said Forkner was a scapegoat for Boeing and FAA officials who sought to avoid blame after the Max crashes, which killed more than 340 people.

 “We are very grateful that this jury and judge were so smart, so fair, so independent, that they saw through it,” defense attorney David Gerger said after the verdict.